Meet the Nominees

 Brooke Fischer has lived in the Canyon for 17 years with her husband, Chad, their daughter, Violet, who attends Archer, and their two dogs, Cooper and Murphy.
 After many years in advertising, Brooke started her own freelance graphic design business.
 She is also a fine art painter and rediscovered her love of jewelry making at Rustic Canyon Rec Center.
 Brooke has volunteered throughout the Canyon community, starting with Rustic Canyon Co-op Nursery School and Canyon School, where she designed both school logos, yearbooks, sponsorship banners, and Fiesta signs.
 She believes there is no better place in LA to live than in the Canyon.

 William "Max" Reynal is a marketing executive with over 20 years of experience in financial services, including leadership roles at Credit Suisse and UBS, where he led marketing, content strategy, and investor communications for the Americas.
-A four-year resident of Rustic Canyon, Max is married to Kristine Reynal who is a managing director at the Bank of America Private Bank, and the parent of three children and their beloved dog Coco.
+A four-year resident of Rustic Canyon, Max is married to Kristine Reynal, who is a managing director at the Bank of America Private Bank, and the parent of three children and their beloved dog, Coco.
 In addition to his professional career, he is a contemporary artist and writer whose work explores themes of consciousness, creativity, and human connection.
-He looks forward to contributing to the Canyon community by joining the Canyon Alliance Board.
+He looks forward to contributing to the Canyon community by joining The Canyon Alliance Board.

 Upper SM Canyon

 Allison Diftler has lived on Kingman Ave for twenty-one years.
-She is married to William Goldenberg, and they raised their two children, Nathan (26) and Erin (22), in the canyon.
-She was a professional dancer performing throughout the United States and Europe with Jennifer Muller/The Works.
+She is married to William Goldenberg, and they raised their two children, Nathan (26) and Erin (22), in the Canyon.
+She was previously a professional dancer performing throughout the United States and Europe with Jennifer Muller/The Works.
 She has been a member of the Visual and Performing Arts Board at SMMUSD and a board member of Dance Camera West.
 She is a certified grief educator and facilitates grief groups for teens and adults.